mathieulandreau/WRFstats/README.md

 ### Branchs

-The diverse branches corresponds to the different implementation (stats for statistics), and run is the merge of all branches used for the paper "Observation and modeling of an offshore atmospheric undular bore generated during sea-breeze initiation near a peninsula" (commit 7b8cf696)
+The diverse branches corresponds to the different implementation (stats for statistics), and run is the merge of all branches used for the paper (commit 7b8cf696)

 ### Namelist options